tychay/one-click-child-theme/readme.txt

 5. Select the child theme you created to the drop down in the left (you should be editing `style.css`).
 6. Paste your changes to the end of the file.

+= What does the "Repair Child Theme" button do? =

+WordPress changed the [recommended way of handling parent references in child themes][http://codex.wordpress.org/Child_Themes#How_to_Create_a_Child_Theme]. if this plugin detected the child theme was done in the old style, it shows this button.
+Clicking on it will make the plugin attempt a repair into the new style.

-== Future Features ==
+== TODO List ==

+* Add an "add file" button the the editor to allow you to edit any file.
+* There is a buffering issue with form handling occurring so late, fix that.
+* In some cases, settings_error() can be shown twice.
+Remove settings_error() after buffering fixed
 * Better support for grandchildren (should copy the files over)
-* Add an "add file" button the the editor to allow you to edit any file.
-* "add file" should be able to include() file's from the parent.
-* Support for multiple theme directories
+* Support for multiple theme directories [ may be fixed ]
 * Error support is spotty at best
-* UI is ugly/terrible (no redirect)
+* Add a redirect to the theme page on completion (buffering issue needs fixed first)
 * Use Theme_Upgrader/WP_Upgrader to figure out what files user may have trashed and ported them

 == ChangeLog ==

 **Version 1.5**

+* Added ability to repair child theme
-* upgrade look of form to resemble most admin forms
+* Upgrade look of form to resemble most admin forms.
+* Properly shows a status message on success.
-* added Section for FAQ and Screenshots
+* Added section for FAQ and Screenshots.
+* Some housecleaning of filesystem structure of plugin

 **Version 1.4**